-In version 3 of the megaco standard the Segmentation package was introduced.
+In version 3 of the megaco standard, the concept of segmentation package was introduced.
 Simply, this package defines a procedure to segment megaco messages (transaction replies) when using a transport that does not automatically do this (e.g. UDP).
 See also version3.